-On 24 July 2019, the ATO released Practical Compliance Guideline PCG 2019/6 OECD hybrid mismatch rules - concept of structured arrangement (PCG 2019/6).
-The document provides guidance to taxpayers to assess the risk of the hybrid mismatch rules apply to their circumstamces.
+On 24 July 2019, the ATO released Practical Compliance Guideline PCG 2019/6 OECD hybrid mismatch rules, concept of structured arrangements (PCG 2019/6).
+The document provides guidance to taxpayers to assess the risk of the hybrid mismatch rules applying to their circumstances.
 Further detail is set out below under 'Use of hybrid instruments'.